ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-25-if-its-not-proof-of-work-then-its-not-a-blockchain/index.md

 The stamps are extremely costly to produce, therefore very difficult to violate.

 These stamps are the only way to guarantee that all the participating computers in the system will follow exactly the same state of the chain, at the same time, without even consulting with one another or receiving orders from higher authorities who control the system.
 This is what makes a real blockchain truly decentralized.
-All alternatives are inexorably centralized.
-Just like corporate cloud services.
+All alternatives are inexorably centralized just like corporate cloud services.

 The term "block" denotes hardness and power; very much like true bricks, blocks of concrete, or stones; similar to how ancient city walls were protective barriers against invaders.